управлять коммутаторами OpenFlow (administer OpenFlow switches)

 Group Syntax

 or groups.
-Such flow descriptions comprise a series field=
+Such flow descriptions comprise a series field=value

 assignments, separated by commas or white space.
 (Embedding